khudgins/documentation/console/platform/relational_databases.rst

 The **Admin User** and **Admin Password** fields are required.

-**Budget Code** and **User Group** are the billing code and user group attributes that enStratus will use to track billing charges and access rights tied to the user management and billing code offerings of enStratus.
+**Budget Code** and **User Group** are the billing code and user group attributes that Enstratius will use to track billing charges and access rights tied to the user management and billing code offerings of Enstratius.

-Upon save the RDBMS is launched and could take up to 15 minutes to show up in the enStratus console.
+Upon save the RDBMS is launched and could take up to 15 minutes to show up in the Enstratius console.

 Connecting to a Relational Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~